Caiden701/Caiden701/README.md

 - 💞️ I’m looking to collaborate on embedded projects or other programming projects.
 I'm relatively new to programming but eager to learn!
 - 📫 How to reach me moreno.caiden02@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Im currently a student at Purdue University!
+- ⚡ Fun fact: Im currently a senior at Purdue University!

 <!---
 Caiden701/Caiden701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.